Denizen 7

 Ichthyosaurs Feeding

-I offer you the only – and I feel quite confident in saying this – the only poem in existence about a pod of feeding Ichthyosauri.
+I offer you the only – I feel quite confident in saying this – the only poem in existence about a pod of feeding Ichthyosauri.

 ICHTHYOSAURS FEEDING